 Once I had attached the flowers and greenery to the top portion of the wreath – along the smaller ones, I decided to make the bow and attach it before continuing with the flowers.

 A recent trip to Michaels is where I found several rolls of Spring colored ribbon to use for wreaths.
-I couldn’t decide which one to use for this do paw wreath so I took a picture of all the rolls and asked my daughter and a few friends.
+I couldn’t decide which one to use for this dog paw wreath so I took a picture of all the rolls and asked my daughter and a few friends.
 We all finally decided to go with the checkered pattern ribbon.

 To make a bow, I pulled out my favorite wreath making tool, the Deluxe EZ Bowmaker, and created the bow.
+This bow maker comes with an easy to follow instruction booklet to create some beautiful wreaths.

 After attaching the bow to the wreath were I wanted it, I then continued to use my hot glue gun and attached more greenery and dogwood flowers to the lower portion of the wreath around the bow.